altab01/Color-Palette/README.md

-# 🎨 Color Palette Generator
+# 🎨 Color Palette Generator -- link --> https://showmycolors.netlify.app/

 A lightweight web application that generates color palettes from any uploaded image using **pure HTML, CSS, and JavaScript**.
 It extracts **dominant** and **complementary** colors through canvas-based image processing and intuitive UI design.